gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 ## Upgrade to Postgres 10

-DANGER: **Danger:**
+CAUTION: **Caution:**
-If you are running a GEO installation using PostgreSQL 9.6.x and are updating to any version of GitLab 12.1 or newer, please disable the automatic upgrade temporarily.
-If you have any questions or concerns, please [contact support](https://about.gitlab.com/support/).
+If you are running a Geo installation using PostgreSQL 9.6.x, please upgrade to GitLab 12.4 or newer.
+Older versions were affected [by an issue](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/4692) that could cause automatic upgrades of the PostgreSQL database to fail on the secondary.
+This issue is now fixed.
-This is because we discovered [an issue](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/4692) that affects the automatic upgrade of PostgreSQL from version 9.6.x to 10.x and can lead to an unsuccessful upgrade of a secondary server.

 Postgres will automatically be upgraded to 10.x unless specifically opted out during the upgrade.
 To opt out you must execute the following before